Understanding Raw Food Diet for Pets

 3. Potential Risks

-• Nutritional Imbalance: Without proper knowledge, diets can be unbalanced and lack essential nutrients.
+Nutritional Imbalance: Without proper knowledge, diets can be unbalanced and lack essential nutrients.
+This is especially important in growing animals, where an appropriate calcium-to-phosphorus ratio is critical for healthy bone development.

 4. Safety Tips

-• Balanced Diet: Ensure the diet includes all necessary nutrients and supplements.
-Some resources are listed below for recommended supplements designed by veterinary nutritionists.
+Balanced Diet: Ensure the diet includes all necessary nutrients and supplements.
+Resources of supplements are listed below, to be used in combination with a veterinary nutritionist.

 5. Monitoring Your Pet